 The Key To Raising A Happy Child

-For much of the past half-century, children, adolescents and young adults in the U.S. have been saying they feel like their lives are increasingly out of their control.
+For much of the past half-century, children, adolescents and young adults in the U.S. have been saying they feel as though their lives are increasingly out of their control.
 At the same time, rates of anxiety and depression have risen steadily.

 What's the fix?
 Feeling in control of your own destiny.
 Let's call it "agency."